 Here are a few more tips for juicy chops…

 - The thinner your pork chops, the more quickly they’ll cook.
-I recommend a meat thermometer so that you cook them perfect and juicy every time.
+We recommend a meat thermometer so that you cook them perfectly (and juicy) every time.
 Dry pork just isn’t good!

-- Pork is done when it reaches an internal temp of 145 degrees.
+- Pork is done when it reaches an internal temp of 145 degrees F.

 - You can skip the skillet browning step if you’re in a real rush.
 Just spray your pork chops with cooking spray to get them lightly browned in the oven while they bake.